Thvarzil/minigrep/README.md

 # Minigrep

-A walkthrough project presented in the Rust Programming Language book, as an exercise to cement the first half of the book.
+A walkthrough project presented in the Rust Programming Language book, as an exercise to cement the first half of the book, including topics such as code organization, Vectors, error handling, automated testing, and use of traits and lifetimes.